-As if we couldn’t love (love, love) these guys enough, they not only offered us a little treat, but they said, naturally, let’s team up with a reader, too!
-(I mean, of course!)
-And so together with Schoolhouse Electric & Supply Co., we’ll be giving away $200 towards anything in their store!
+The best part?
+Not only did West Elm team up with us, but they said, let’s team up with a reader, too!
+And so together with West Elm, we’ll be giving away a $300 store gift card!
 Using the Rafflecopter widget below, enter as many ways as you’d like.
-The giveaway is eligible for anyone in the world and runs through this Friday, February 21st until 5pm CST, and the winner will be announced within this post.
+The giveaway is eligible for residents of the US and Canada and runs through Monday, August 11th until 5pm CST, and the winner will be announced within this post.
 Good luck and happy entering!

 a Rafflecopter giveaway